Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS quantum mechanics and cosmological repulsion

-where ${\bf q}$ and ${\bf r}$ are the classical relative momentum and radius vector.
-Hence in semiclassical approximation the relative acceleration is again given by Eq. (\ref{accel}).
+It now follows from Eqs. (\ref{casimir}) and (\ref{II69}) that $M$ has the meaning of the two-body mass since in the nonrelativistic approximation $M^2=I_2/R^2$ where now $I_2$ is the Casimir operator of the second order for the two-body system.
+Therefore $M({\bf q}_{12},{\bf r}_{12})$ is the internal two-body Hamiltonian.
+Then, as a consequence of the Hamilton equations, in semiclassical approximation the relative acceleration is again given by Eq. (\ref{accel}) with $R'=R$ but now ${\bf a}$ is the relative acceleration and ${\bf r}$ is the relative radius vector.
+As noted in Sec. \ref{ST}, equations of motions for systems of free particles can be obtained even without the Hamilton equations but assuming that the coordinates and momenta are related to each other by Eq. (\ref{coordmom}).
+This question is discussed in Sec. \ref{classeq}.

-The fact that two free particles have a relative acceleration is well known for cosmologists who consider dS symmetry on classical level.
+The fact that two free particles have a relative acceleration is known for cosmologists who consider dS symmetry on classical level.
 This effect is called the dS antigravity.
 The term antigravity in this context means that the particles repulse rather than attract each other.
 In the case of the dS antigravity the relative acceleration of two free particles is proportional (not inversely proportional!) to the distance between them.
-This classical result is a special case of the dS symmetry on quantum level when semiclassical approximation works with a good accuracy.
+This classical result (which in our approach has been obtained without involving dS space and Riemannian geometry) is a special case of dS symmetry on quantum level when semiclassical approximation works with a good accuracy.

-In dS theory, the spectrum of the free two-body operator (\ref{AG6}) is not bounded below by $m_1+m_2$ and a question arises whether this is acceptable or not.
-In spherical coordinates the internal two-body Hamiltonian corresponding to the nonrelativistic mass operator is